 Samsung warns that their charger needs to be powered via their adapter.
-They include the correct 2A adapter and if you use any other, they claim it could cause damage to the charging pad.
+They include the correct 2A adapter and if you use any other, they claim the voltage could be different, and it could cause damage to the charging pad.

 Granted your smartphone is Qi-enabled, then this charging pad will provide juice for it.
 This includes the iPhone X, iPhone 8, Galaxy S8, Galaxy Note 8 and others.